Shahrokh-Hamidi/FMCW-Radar-77GHz/README.md

 - Data Association is based on Joint Probabilistic Data Association filter (JPDAF)

 - Three stationary cars are identified with labels going from 0 to 2 and the person walks in front of the radar back and forth.
-- The code has been written entirely in python 3.